Thermodynamical aspects of fermions in external electromagnetic fields: Relative entropy and entropy production

+The square roots of the operator $F(\beta u-u_n)$ are present in $\mathfrak{S}$ in that place because we have inserted the resolution of unit $ |f_i\rangle\langle f_i|$ to obtain the trace of the operator splitting one of the propagators in two.
+This is done to make the operator $\mathfrak{S}$ trace class when $\mathcal{K}$ is sufficiently small.
+We shall prove this claim below.
+A similar argument has been used in \eqref{eq:formula-omega_truncated} in the appendix.

-We can now present the following Lemma. \begin{lm} Let ${A}$ be smooth, of compact spatial support, constant for $t>0$ and vanishing for $t<-\epsilon$.
+We can now present the following Lemmata proving that the operator $\mathfrak{S}$ is well behaved if $\mathcal{K}$ is sufficiently small.

+\begin{lm} Let ${A}$ be smooth, of compact spatial support, constant for $t>0$ and vanishing for $t<-\epsilon$.
 Suppose that the corresponding operator $\mathcal{K}$ constructed as in \eqref{eq:new-defK} is such that $\|\mathcal{K}\| <\beta^{-1}$.
-Then the operator $\mathfrak{S}$ on $\mathcal{H}$ given in \eqref{eq:defSentr} is bounded. \end{lm} \begin{proof} We observe that
+Then the operator $\mathfrak{S}$ on $\mathcal{H}$ given in \eqref{eq:S-expansion} is bounded. \end{lm} \begin{proof} $\mathcal{K}$ is bounded by hypothesis.
+For every $u,u_j$ in the domain of integration all the $F$ are bounded and $F(\beta u-u_n)$ is positive.
+We thus get the estimate